 While at their estate, the scheming Lady Susan decides it’s time to secure a husband for herself and for her somewhat reluctant and awkward daughter.

 Why You Should Watch: The Love and Friendship movie is light-hearted and full of wit.
 If you enjoy Oscar Wilde, you may enjoy this fun romp.
 Plus, this lesser-known work from Jane Austen doesn’t get as much notice as her other stories, so it’s nice to see a film adaptation finally.
-Plus, Kate Beckinsale gives a fantastic performance as Lady Susan.
+And Kate Beckinsale gives a fantastic performance as Lady Susan.

 Amazon Synopsis: A funny and inspiring look into the billion-dollar romance fiction industry and its powerhouse of female writers and readers, a sisterhood that’s pioneering the digital revolution while finding fortune, fulfillment, and a global community.